ccalvarez/vuesax-time-tracking/README.md

 ## Backend API

-- See details in the [api-time-tracking](https://github.com/ccalvarez/api-time-tracking) repo.
+- See details of the Backend API in the [api-time-tracking](https://github.com/ccalvarez/api-time-tracking) repo.

 ## Important